 Men Who Do Too Much

 I get a number of men writing to me weekly to tell me about the struggles they face with family and work obligations.
-I am always surprised at how many emails and messages I get about my book, Men on Strike,
+I am always surprised at how many emails and messages I get about my book, Men on Strike, even though it's been out for a while.

 I suppose men have few places to discuss their situations and many tell me about their wish to do something for themselves.
 Recently, a father told me that he spent the last 12 years living near his sons even though he had been divorced the whole time and stayed in the area.
 His ex sounded entitled and possibly abusive but he stayed there to help, putting his own life on hold so that the family that he was separated from could prosper.
 His kids are now in college and he wants to move to another town but feels guilty to leave.